HenriHyttinen/Ai-assistant/backend/REVIEWER_COMMANDS.md

 - If the file doesn't exist in your repository, it may not have been committed (check `.gitignore`)
 - If the file is missing, use Option 1 (comprehensive seeder) instead, which creates 155 ingredients from code
 - The script will automatically search for the file in common locations
+- **Important:** The JSON file contains 5,388 entries but only ~3,062 unique ingredient names.
+The script correctly skips duplicates, so you'll get fewer ingredients than the total JSON entries.
+This is normal and expected behavior.

+**Why you might get ~3,161 ingredients:**
+- If you run the seeder first: 155 ingredients
+- Then import from JSON: ~3,062 unique ingredients
+- Some overlap between seeder and JSON (e.g., "butter", "eggs") gets skipped
+- Result: ~155 + ~3,006 = ~3,161 ingredients (which exceeds the 500 minimum requirement!)

+**About nutritional data:**
+- The JSON file contains many entries that are cooking instructions (e.g., "tops and roots trimmed", "plus more to taste") rather than actual food ingredients
+- Out of ~3,062 unique ingredient names in JSON, only ~1,322 have nutritional data (~43%)
+- If you have 3,161 ingredients, expect ~1,452 with nutritional data (46%)
+- This is normal - many entries are recipe parsing artifacts, not actual ingredients
+- Your production database (15,694 ingredients) has 68.3% with nutrition because it was cleaned/filtered

 ### Current Status